net4nt/axmol/README.md

 * Lua

 **Renderer RHI**:

+* Vulkan for Windows, Linux, Android (since axmol-v3)
+* D3D12 for Windows and UWP (since axmol-v3)
+* D3D11 for Windows and UWP (since axmol-v3)
 * Metal for macOS, iOS and tvOS
-* OpenGL 3.3+ for Linux, macOS and Win32
+* OpenGL 3.3+ for Linux, macOS and Windows
 * OpenGL ES 2.0+ for Android
 * OpenGL ES 3.0+ for iOS and tvOS
-* ANGLE GLES 3.0+ for Win32 and UWP
+* ANGLE GLES 3.0+ for Windows and UWP
 * WebGL 2.0 (OpenGL ES 3.0): WASM
-* D3D11 for Win32 and UWP (since axmol-v3)

 **Architectures**:
 * iOS/tvOS (x64, arm64)